Mahantesh1729/BMI_CALCULATOR/README.md

 > This is my final project of CS50 Introduction To Computer Science.
 It is a flutter based Mobile Application Project where users can enter their weight and height to calculate thier Body Mass Index.
 #### Video demo: <a href="https://youtu.be/PtID5gwT0gg">Video Demo</a>

+## Why do we need this app?
+BMI is a useful measure of overweight and obesity.
+It is calculated from your height and weight.
+BMI is an estimate of body fat and a good gauge of your risk for diseases that can occur with more body fat.
+The higher your BMI, the higher your risk for certain diseases such as heart disease, high blood pressure, type 2 diabetes, gallstones, breathing problems, and certain cancers.

+Although BMI can be used for most men and women, it does have some limits:

+> It may overestimate body fat in athletes and others who have a muscular build.
+> It may underestimate body fat in older persons and others who have lost muscle.

+Use this BMI Calculator Mobile App to estimate your body fat.

 ## How it Works?
 > Screen 1:
 > User needs to select his gender, input his height, weight and age.
 And then after clicking on the Calulate Button.
 It will lead him to the second Screen with his/her BMI.